Little Acorns Pre-School

 If it became appropriate, we would request the Local Education Authority to make a full Education, Health and Care assessment of the child.
 This would hopefully then result in them being given an Education, Health and Care Plan.

-If a child were to start with us and they already had a EHCP, we would aim to adhere to the plan and meet all those needs so that the child can meet their full potential.
+If a child were to start with us and they already had an EHCP, we would adhere to the plan to ensure the child receive the appropriate support to meet their full potential.

 We aim to always keep the parents informed and are happy to speak regularly both formally or informally.
 We hope that as a staff team we are always friendly and approachable and that it is evident that we genuinely care about all children.